timkaechele/herb/README.md

 Integration successful!
 ```

+Optionally there is also the `bin/prism_integration` script to run a full E2E build integration.

-Optionally there is also `bin/prism_integration` that also cleans out the built prism copy and builds that from source.
+The difference is that the `bin/prism_integration` script also cleans out prism before building prism and erbx from scratch.

 ## License